nokludge/HWTimeSaver/Privacy Policy.md

 - Discord Server ID & Name
 - Discord Channel ID & Name
 - Discord User Roles
+- Numbers of a Hero or Titan win probability
+- Discord Users Heroes and Titans
+- Uploaded Screenshots (only if a trigger message was written, like Beat/Preload/preloadGW/HeroSync/Submit)

 I do not collect or store emails, phone numbers, phone type or location information of Discord users.